Pt 30-33: The Mexico-LeBarons:

 To sum it allUPu ,both of my maternal grandparents carried outward signs of mental-illness; e.g., voices talking to them, on TOP of their inner genetic markers for mental disorders.

 *My sister Judith Spencer’s oldest daughter was schizophrenic/bipolar.
-Because of this, Judy did much research, trying to understand the disease, how it came about, and how to deal wi it.
+Because of this, Judy did much research, trying to understand the disease, how it came about, and how

 I don’t recall the relatives she spoke with on my grandma Maud’s and grandpa Dayer’s family sides.
 But the information I related above was told to her by them.
 If you have more information on this topic, I would love to hear from you.

 See The LeBaron Story, and Maud’s Story, on Amazon.com and Kindle.
 Though these books were written to preach “The Church of the First Born” doctrine, they are all we have of the Mexico-LeBaron Family’s published history — about our only source, though highly biased.

 See Cult Insanity and Shattered Dreams by Irene Spencer

 * I have not gotten into inter-generational incest/incest within immediate families, be it within the LeBaron or other Fundy cults/sects–though I know of numerous cases–because it would presently do more harm than good to point out the guilty parties.